dennybritz/scpd-downloader/README.md

 Downloads lecture videos from [https://myvideosu.stanford.edu/oce/currentquarter.aspx](https://myvideosu.stanford.edu/oce/currentquarter.aspx).
 You need a valid Stanford SUNet ID.
 Supports two-step authentication.
 Stanford limits the streaming bandwith to ~100kb/sec, so downloading lectures may take a while.

+I wrote this script in a hurry, so there is absolutely no error handling.
+This means it'll crash if you give it a wrong lecture number, course, or login credentials.
+Garbage in, garbage out.
+Pull requests are welcome.

 ## System requirements

 - Ruby 1.9.3 or higher (I recommend using [rbenv](https://github.com/sstephenson/rbenv))